Auction industry forms

 Note: We can't accept fee payments over the phone or by email as debit and credit card payments aren't secure using these methods.
 If we get an email containing these details, we'll have to immediately delete it and your application and payment won't be processed.

-Fill out the Appointment of a motor dealer or chattel auctioneer form (Form 9) to appoint or re-appoint a motor dealer or chattel auctioneer.
+Fill out the Appointment of a motor dealer or chattel auctioneer form (Form 9) to appoint (or re-appoint) a chattel auctioneer.

-A completed and signed copy of this form must be given to the client before the motor dealer or chattel auctioneer sells the client's vehicle or goods.
+A completed and signed copy of this form must be given to the client before the chattel auctioneer sells the client's goods.

 This is a requirement of the Motor Dealers and Chattel Auctioneers Act 2014.

-- Residential agent appointment or reappointment (Form 6)
+- Residential auctioneer appointment or reappointment (Form 6)

-- Commercial agent appointment or reappointment (Form 6A).
+- Commercial auctioneer appointment or reappointment (Form 6A).

 A completed form must be given to the client before you perform any auctioneering services for them.